 CCLC Seminary student, Patrick Lumbala defending his essay on Spiritual Gifts

-(L-R) Peter Evensen, Patrick, Yumba, Ngoy, and some nobody
+(L-R) Peter, Patrick, Yumba, Ngoy, and some nobody

 Sunday (May 10) was a long, full, and encouraging day of worship.
-A joint worship service from several CCLC congregations gathered at a newly established congregation on the outskirts of Lubumbashi.
-Some pastors and member traveled all the way from Monono.
+A joint worship service with members from several CCLC congregations gathered at a newly established congregation on the outskirts of Lubumbashi.
+Some pastors and members traveled all the way from Manono in the Tanganyika Province to the north.
 This is no small task.
 I visited Manono a few years ago.
 You can read about the journey and see a few pictures HERE.
 There were well over 200 in attendance!
 The service began around 10:00 am and didn't end until after 3:30 pm.
 The service included the baptism of thirteen infants, six children, and 1 adult!
 I also had the privilege of conducting the Marriage Blessing for two couples.
-In the DRC marriages are officially done by the government, but Christians then also conduct a marriage blessing ceremony in church.
+In the DRC marriages are officially done by the government, but Christians, understanding that marriage was instituted by God and needs His blessings, then also conduct a marriage blessing ceremony in church.
 Following the ordination of three seminary students, two of whom are called to serve this new congregation, the sacrament of the Lord's Supper was served.
 Peter preached for the service.
-Between the different parts of the service, choirs from at least five different CCLC congregations sang and danced praises to our Savior.
+Because he preached in French and it was then translated into Congolese Swahili/Kingwana, I have no idea what his sermon text was nor his theme.
+But I'm sure it was great and faithful to the Scriptures.
+Between the different parts of the service, choirs from a few different CCLC congregations sang and danced praises to our Savior.
+Following the service Peter, Yumba, and I returned to our hotel for a final meeting to discuss the work and future plans of the CCLC and the seminary and how the CLC can better parnter with them.
 It was a long and tiring day, but one I wouldn't have wanted to miss.
 What a joy to join in with brothers and sisters in Christ to rejoice over and grow in the saving grace and mercy of the Father, Son, and Holy Spirit!
-The joy that exudes from their worship and singing is infectious and brings joy to my heart and a smile to my face.
-Thank you Lord for the privilege of serving You and Your Kingdom in this way!!
+The joy that exudes from their worship and their dancing and singing is infectious and brings joy to my heart and a smile to my face.
+I marvel daily and still can't wrap my head around (apart from His grace and mercy) why He let's someone like me be a part of this amazing work, but THANK YOU Lord for the privilege of serving You and Your Kingdom in this way and for giving me a wife and family who are so supportive!!

 Newly Established CCLC Congregation on the outskirts of Lubumbashi, DRC